2022 United States House of Representatives elections in Washington: Results

+By county

 District 4

 Before redistricting, the 4th congressional district encompassed rural central Washington, including Yakima and Tri-Cities area.
-The incumbent is Republican Dan Newhouse, who has represented the 4th district since 2015.
-Newhouse was one of ten Republicans in the House to vote to convict Donald Trump in his second impeachment trial in the aftermath of the January 6th insurrection.
-As a result, Donald Trump targeted him in the primary and endorsed another GOP candidate, Loren Culp, as a result of Newhouse's vote.
-Newhouse defeated Culp in the blanket primary and advanced to the general election, which he won by garnering 68.1% of the vote.
+The incumbent was Republican Dan Newhouse, who had represented the 4th district since 2015.
+Newhouse was one of ten Republicans in the House to vote to open impeachment proceedings against Donald Trump in his second impeachment trial in the aftermath of the January 6th insurrection.
+Trump targeted him in the primary and endorsed another GOP candidate, Loren Culp, as a result of Newhouse's vote.
+Newhouse defeated Culp in the blanket primary and advanced to the general election, which he won by garnering 66.5% of the vote.